 But he died early the following morning and never got to see me wear them.
 (My first time wearing them was at his funeral.)

 I didn’t not replace them because of Paul; I didn’t replace them because they were comfortable despite them falling to pieces.
-Though I do admit that every time I noted to myself that it was time to replace them, I remembered that lovely last day I had with Paul.
+Although I do admit that every time I noted to myself that it was time to replace them, I remembered that lovely last day I had with Paul.
 And I suppose that stopped me from going shopping.

 At the same time, however, I could hear Paul’s voice in my head telling me to stop being so cheap and to replace the tatty old shoes with new ones.